samgreen/WikiLeaks-Global-Intelligence-Files-Search/README.md

 Node.js library to search the WikiLeaks GI files.
 This library uses cheerio to parse results from search.wikileaks.org/gifiles/.

+This library is published to NPM as `wikileaks-gi-search`.

 Usage
 ============
 	var view = require('./view');